The undeniable allure and practicality of AI are reflected in global business spending, projected to reach $110 billion annually by 2024.

 However, as the utilization of AI proliferates, concerns have arisen about the potential societal harm these complex and opaque systems may inflict, potentially outweighing their economic benefits.
 A central question looms: How can we ensure that these programs are not inadvertently or intentionally imbued with structural biases?
 As Michael Sandel, a political philosopher and the Anne T. and Robert M. Bass Professor of Government at Harvard University, provocatively queries, “Can smart machines outthink us, or are certain elements of human judgment indispensable in deciding some of the most important things in life?”

 AI introduces a few primary ethical concerns for society: privacy and surveillance, as well as bias and discrimination.
-However, it’s crucial to recognize that human judgment plays a pivotal role in addressing these risks.
+However, it’s crucial to recognize that human judgment plays a pivotal role in addressing these risks

 The fear of AI injecting bias into everyday life is often exaggerated.
 Human decision-making remains prevalent in the business world and the workplace.
 When calibrated meticulously and deployed with consideration, AI systems can efficiently minimize the potential for bias.
-At Gemini, our commitment lies in the responsible use of AI, contributing to a better world.
+At Gemini Consulting & Services, our commitment lies in the responsible use of AI, contributing to a better world.
 We maintain a commitment to transparency in our utilization of AI, engaging in open discussions with clients about the data collected, its purpose, and the benefits accrued by customers.
 Our dedication extends to mitigating biases in the data we employ.
 Improving both datasets and algorithms presents an ethical opportunity, allowing us to address racial and gender biases on a broader scale.

 We have established a set of guidelines for the development and deployment of AI systems.
 These guidelines are crafted based on existing laws and feedback from our stakeholder community.
 Our aim is to prevent misuse and mitigate any unintended consequences of our products.
 We take the ethical dimensions of our work seriously, emphasizing the need for democratic citizens to educate themselves about technology and its social and ethical implications.
 To empower our employees, we have implemented systems that enable them to acquire sufficient knowledge about AI and its ethical implications.